Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Metric Score Remarks

-Overall 3.6 Best if you want a thicker, firmer floor futon feel
+Overall 3.6 Best for a firmer floor feel

 MAXYOYO 4" Square Japanese Floor Futon Mattress, Topper Mattress Pad, Black